 - Font sizes

 - Bullet lists /

 - Numbered lists /

 - Horizontal rule

+- Text Field Input <input name="comment"> (only valid in actions.client.promptForForm)

 The dialog below shows most of the formatting options outlined above.
 The code for this dialog is available in the "Show a dialog with HTML formatting" snippet.